-The Adult Neuropsychology Service of the Medical College of Georgia at Augusta University performs comprehensive neuropsychological evaluations of patients suspected of having cognitive impairment associated with neurological conditions affecting the brain.
-Common referrals include patients with dementia, head trauma, stroke, epilepsy, or altered mental status with unknown etiology (cause/origin).
+The Neuropsychology Service of the Medical College of Georgia at Augusta University performs comprehensive neuropsychological evaluations of adult patients suspected of having cognitive impairment associated with neurological or medical conditions.

 Common referrals include patients with suspected dementia, brain trauma, stroke, epilepsy, other medical/ neurologic conditions or cognitive impairment of unknown origin.

 A neuropsychological evaluation typically involves assessment that includes testing of cognitive and functions such as memory, attentino, and problem solving abilities using a group of standardized tests that are sensitive to the effects of brain dysfunction.

 The goals of neuropsychological assessment may vary, and include:

 A typical comprehensive neuropsychological evaluation will involve assessment of the following:

 Some abilities may be measured in more detail than others, depending on individual needs and the referral question.